 In accordance with SFAS 142, the Company performs its annual impairment test of goodwill on October 1 of each year.
-Following is a roll-forward of the activity that affected goodwill during the six months (in thousands):
+The Company completed its annual assessment of goodwill on October 1, 2006, and no impairment of goodwill was determined as a result of this assessment.
+Following is a roll-forward of the activity that affected goodwill during the nine months ended September 30, 2006 (in thousands):

-Goodwill as of December 31, 2005 \$20,990
+Goodwill as of December 31, 2005 \$ 20,990

-Acquisition of performancesoft 10,010
+Acquisition of performancesoft (preliminary purchase price allocation) 10,010

+True-up purchase price allocation for performancesoft 184

 Repurchase of Japan minority interest 354

-Acquired net operating losses utilized (416)
+Acquired net operating losses utilized (433)

-Goodwill as of June 30, 2006 \$30,938
+Goodwill as of September 30, 2006 \$ 31,105